Below are some of the common questions our customers ask while researching and purchasing sleep apnea products from cpapRX.

 Most CPAP machines are warranted for two years.
 We are happy to handle any problems that arise and will work with you to fix whatever problem you might have.
 Please know that some repairs can take up to 2-3 weeks to process.
 Rental machines are available to help you while the manufacturer of your machine is attempting repair or replacement.
 Give us a call and we’ll take care of you.

 With so many CPAP mask choices, which one is right for you?
 Traditional CPAP nasal masks are usually the most popular with CPAP users.
 Full face CPAP masks are preferred by patients who have problems with mouth breathing or leaking from the mouth.
 Other options include nasal interface systems (such as nasal pillows systems), and oral masks.
 There are pros and cons for all these options.
 For the best possible choice, stick with what has worked in the past but consider trying something new if you have been having issues.
 Either way, cpapRX is here to Simplify Your Sleep and we will make sure we help you get it right.
-Give us a call and we can talk about what options might be best for you.
+Give us a call and we can talk about what options might be best for you, or check out our handy CPAP Mask Buyer’s Guide.

 Some employers, and physicians, like to (or need to) track how well you are performing with your CPAP machine and therapy.
 Compliance data allows your physician or employer to monitor your usage and to be sure you are getting the best treatment possible.
 The clinical data assists the physician in making necessary changes to your treatment and is very helpful in tweaking your therapy to make sure it is right, just for you!